-To start, you'll restore a new archive that will be used for the next three lessons that make up Section II of this book.
+To start, you'll restore a new archive that will be used for the next three lessons that make up Part II of this book.

 - 1 Open DaVinci Resolve.
-In the Project Manager, right-click, and choose Restore Project Archive. - 2 Navigate to the R17 Fusion Guide Lessons folder you downloaded and restore Fusion 17 Lessons Part 2.dra.
+In the Project Manager, right-click and choose Restore Project Archive. - 2 Navigate to the R18 Fusion Guide Lessons folder you downloaded and restore the Fusion 18 Lessons Part 2.dra project.